gggoth/rock-paper-scissors/README.md

 # rock-paper-scissors
-A console version of Rock Paper Scissors from The Odin Project's Javascript course
+A UI version of Rock Paper Scissors from The Odin Project's Javascript course